open-horizon/exchange-api/README.md

 - Fixed issue 418: POST ​/v1​/orgs​/{orgid}​/agbots​/{id}​/agreements​/confirm wrong in swagger
 - Fixed issue 448: Remove node token from log messages
 - Fixed issue 451: The /search api failed to return the node after the node and node policy changed
+- Fixed error message id `user.cannot.be.in.root` not found

 ## Changes in 2.62.0